GRWS/grws.github.io/index.markdown

 ![nyc_rent_prices](https://user-images.githubusercontent.com/51925289/64983772-27623980-d876-11e9-93c2-ad4893a043c2.JPG)

-The link to the interactive map pictured above is located at [NYC rents map]<https://grws.github.io/NYC_rents_map>
+The link to the interactive map pictured above is located at <https://grws.github.io/NYC_rents_map>

+Next, the map below shows the commute times from the different neighborhoods to the financial district.
+As it can be expected, with a few exceptions, the commute times are shorter from Manhattan neighborhoods than the ones from other boroughs.

 ![NYC_commute_pic2](https://user-images.githubusercontent.com/51925289/64222030-a70a0480-ce83-11e9-910d-61fa7f83bc39.JPG)

-The link to the interactive map pictured above is located at [NYC Commute Map][NYC_commute]
+The link to the interactive map pictured above is located at <https://grws.github.io/NYC_commute>

 [NYC_commute]: /NYC_commute